-The Wild Welfare team are no stranger to challenges, we deal with them every day in our quest to improve animal welfare standards across the globe.
+The Wild Welfare team is no stranger to challenges, dealing with them every day in the quest to improve animal welfare standards across the globe.
 The most unprecedented of these challenges is of course the impact of coronavirus.
-It has halted our ability to travel to project countries, as well as impacting our fundraising.
+It has halted the team’s ability to travel to project countries, as well as hugely impacting fundraising.
 However, as ever, we have adapted to the circumstances and evolved a new way of delivering our welfare training workshops which would usually be hosted in-country.

-To achieve our goal of creating a virtual learning portal, the Wild Welfare team is mastering the intricacies of hosting live and recorded webinars.
+To achieve our goal of creating an online learning portal, the Wild Welfare team is mastering the intricacies of hosting live and recorded webinars.
 The team are all well versed in delivering training programmes in person but delivering them remotely through an online portal is a concept which we have had to familiarise ourselves with and adapt to.

-We want to ensure that our presentations are streamlined and easily accessible even if the presenter is only virtually present.
+We want to ensure our presentations are streamlined and easily accessible even if the presenter is only virtually present.
 The first phase of developing our online training is converting specific components of our training programmes to an accessible webinar package.
 Body language is an incredibly important tool when providing practical training, both from the trainer understanding how the recipients are responding and vice versa, making adaptions to that interaction to ensure successful understanding of content.
-Without the ability to interpret training success through body language the team will be ensuring the webinars are successful through interactive Q&A’s, feedback forms and accessible materials.
+Without the ability to interpret training success through body language, the team will be ensuring the webinars are successful through interactive Q and As, feedback forms and accessible materials.

-“The training of auditors is absolutely essential to ensure consistency in the interpretation of standard criteria, and to prevent subjective bias.”
-Dave Morgan, Field Operations.
+Wild Welfare’s field director, Dave Morgan said: “The training of auditors is absolutely essential to ensure consistency in the interpretation of standard criteria, and to prevent subjective bias.

 - Classroom-based: Concepts of audit practice including topics such as modern approaches to animal welfare, the structure of welfare audit practice against a Welfare Standard, what is required of welfare auditors and familiarisation with the Welfare Standard.

-“At this stage, our emphasis with the online training will be the “classroom”-based training and we are currently adapting all of our training materials in this regard, into a format that can be delivered through a remote, online platform.
-We aim to have completed the first suite of these online packages by the end of August 2020.”
-Dave Morgan, Field Operations.
+“At this stage, our emphasis with the online training will be the classroom-based training and we are currently adapting all our training materials in this regard, into a format that can be delivered through a remote, online platform.
+We aim to have completed the first suite of these online packages by the end of August 2020,” Dave Morgan added.

-This was all possible due to a generous donation from Wildlife Reserves Singapore (WRS) who were keen for our training workshops to be available remotely and continue our work in improving animal welfare standards.
-They have partnered with us on previous projects and we are very grateful to have their support here too.
+This was all possible due to a generous donation from Wildlife Reserves Singapore (WRS) who were keen for our training workshops to be available remotely to continue our work improving animal welfare standards.
+They have partnered with us on previous projects and we are very grateful to have their ongoing support.